The Farndale Story

 Huntcliff, Saltburn by the Sea

-Find a vantage point on the awesome Hunt Cliffs to look down over Saltburn and Cat Nab, and the alum mines of our ancestors.
-It was here, John tells us, that when a French Napoleonic ship threatened out to sea, a band of local women dressed in red along the cliffs to make the French believe that an army of redcoats was ready to welcome any attack.
+Find a vantage point on the towering Hunt Cliffs to look down over Saltburn and Cat Nab, and the alum mines.
+It was here, John tells us, that when a French Napoleonic ship threatened out to sea, a band of local women dressed in red along the cliffs to make the French believe that an army of redcoats was ready to welcome any attack

 18 – The Miners